herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 For this part of the assignment, your group should ensure you do the
 following:

-* Undertake the selection of a common area ofinterest across your group, and identify or create a collection of digital information for that interest.
+* Undertake the selection of a common area of interest across your group, and identify or create a collection of digital information for that interest.
 This can include websites, audio or video recordings, software, textual material, etc., and should include more than one of these types of digital media.